tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/常规集成（无 UI 库）/消息收发/消息收发（iOS）_intl_en.md

 In actual scenarios, pulling by page is often triggered by your swipe operation.
 Each time when you swipe on the message list, pulling by page is triggered once.
 However, the principle is similar to the preceding sample code.
 In either case, `lastMsg` specifies the start message for pulling, and `count` specifies the number of messages pulled each time.

 ### Precautions
-- The storage period of historical messages is as follows:<ul style="margin:0;"><li>Trial edition: free storage for 7 days, no extension supported. </li><li>Pro edition: free storage for 7 days, extension supported. </li><li>Flagship edition: free storage for 30 days, extension supported.</li></ul>It is a value-added service to extend the storage period of historical messages.
+- The storage period of historical messages is as follows: <ul style="margin:0;"><li>Trial edition: free storage for 7 days, no extension supported.</li><li>Pro edition: free storage for 7 days, extension supported.</li><li>Flagship edition: free storage for 30 days, extension supported.</li></ul>It is a value-added service to extend the storage period of historical messages.
 You can log in to the <a href="https://console.cloud.tencent.com/im">IM console</a> to modify the relevant configuration.
 For information about billing, see <a href="https://intl.cloud.tencent.com/document/product/1047/34350">Value-added Service Pricing</a>.
 - Only the meeting group (corresponding to the ChatRoom of the earlier version) supports pulling historical messages of members **before they join the group**.
-- Messages in the AVChatRoom do not support local storage and multi-device roaming.
-Therefore, the [getGroupHistoryMessageList](https://im.sdk.qcloud.com/doc/zh-cn/categoryV2TIMManager_07Message_08.html#acc79b07f0ac1b4b29b72878850ce4ad1) API does not take effect on an AVChatRoom.
+- Messages in an audio-video group (AVChatRoom) do not support local storage and multi-device roaming.
+Therefore, the [getGroupHistoryMessageList](https://im.sdk.qcloud.com/doc/zh-cn/categoryV2TIMManager_07Message_08.html#acc79b07f0ac1b4b29b72878850ce4ad1) API does not take effect on an audio-video group.

 ## Deleting Messages
 You can call the [deleteMessages](https://im.sdk.qcloud.com/doc/zh-cn/categoryV2TIMManager_07Message_08.html#a989a11c62ba2001a6a8360d6421d9dd3) API to delete historical messages.
 After deletion, historical messages cannot be recovered.